erikajdavid/erikaDavidProjectOne/README.md

 ## Design liberties taken:

 - Redesigned shop buttons and containers in the shop product section.
-- Designed popup modal and cart
+- Designed popup modal and cart app.